 Surf and Party in San Juan Del Sur

 The fishing village of San Juan del Sur is located on the southwest coast of Nicaragua.
 There are several beaches for surfing easily accessible by taxi from here.

 If staying in TreeCasa Resort is not in your budget, stop by for a day visit and hang out at the pool at this tree house lounge.
 Shuttles are available from San Juan del Sur.

-San Juan Del Sur is also where you’ll find the “Sunday Funday,” party.
+San Juan Del Sur is also where you’ll find the “Sunday Funday” party.
 It’s an all-day party at hostels with a final stop at a beach bar.
-(I missed it, but it’s held every Sunday if you want to go.)

-Another colonial town, Leon will likely be your first stop in Nicaragua if you are traveling by land from El Salvador or Honduras.
-Food and accommodations here are very cheap.
+Leon is a colonial town, and will likely be your first stop in Nicaragua if you are traveling by land from El Salvador or Honduras.
+The food and accommodations here are very cheap!

 Known for its twin volcanos, Ometepe is accessible by ferry.
 Rent a motorbike to explore the island or go horseback riding.

-Located off the Carribean Coast of Nicaragua, you can access Little Corn and Big Corn Islands by plane or boat.
-Relax and enjoy crystal clear water that’s perfect for snorkeling, or swimming.
+Located off the Caribbean Coast of Nicaragua, you can access Little Corn and Big Corn Islands by plane or boat.
+Relax and enjoy crystal clear water that’s perfect for snorkeling or swimming.

 If you’re searching for top solo female travel places to visit, put Nicaragua on your list.
 Whether you want to climb a volcano, dance, and party with other travelers, or surf world-class waves, Nicaragua is the place to be.

 If you have any questions about Nicaragua solo travel.
 Send me a message.